tvdhout/lichess-discord-bot/README.md

 [Click here to invite the bot to your server!](https://discord.com/api/oauth2/authorize?client_id=707287095911120968&permissions=52224&scope=bot)

 ## DESCRIPTION
 This bot integrates with the lichess.org chess website.
-The bot can be used to retrieve ELO rankings for users, query chess puzzles (random / specific / random within a rating range) and more in the making!
-Any further ideas can be requested as an issue on the GitHub page.
+The bot can be used to retrieve ELO rankings for users, query chess puzzles (random / specific / random within a rating range), and connect your discord account to your lichess account for enhanced functionality!

 ## PREFIX
 \-